marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   This macro may only be used to get the value it may not be used to change the value.
 Use ``SUBREG_PROMOTED_UNSIGNED_SET`` to change the value.

-  .. index:: SUBREG_PROMOTED_UNSIGNED_SET

-  .. index:: subreg and /u

-  .. index:: unchanging, in subreg

-  .. index:: volatil, in subreg
+  .. index:: SUBREG_PROMOTED_UNSIGNED_SET, subreg and /u, unchanging, in subreg, volatil, in subreg

 :samp:`SUBREG_PROMOTED_UNSIGNED_SET ({x})`
   Set the ``unchanging`` and ``volatil`` fields in a ``subreg``